In partnership with

 Most initial teacher training programmes in England and Wales use the UCAS Teacher Training website for applications.
 For Scotland use UCAS undergraduate.
 For other programmes, you may need to apply directly to the provider.

 What is the application process?

 For university/college-led PGCEs, PGDEs, SCITTs and School Direct throughout England and Wales, you apply through UCAS Teacher Training.
-The application process (Apply 1) is open as of 2 October 2018 for you to search for training courses that start the following autumn and you can begin making applications from 9 October 2018.
+The application process (Apply 1) opens in the autumn - usually in October - when you can search for training courses that start the following autumn and begin making applications.
 You should apply as soon as possible to maximise your chance of getting the training place you want.

 Apply 1: You can make up to three choices, which must all be submitted at the same time.
 They can include both primary and secondary choices and may be across the three routes of PGCE, SCITT and School Direct.
 The choices are considered by your chosen training providers simultaneously.
-Before you can be offered a place, you'll have to attend an interview or selection day.
-Some training providers require you to have passed the professional skills tests before interview, while others will make offers of places conditional on passing them.
 The training providers must make a decision on your application within 40 working days of receiving it.
 Once you've heard from all your choices, you've got ten working days to respond to any offers you've been given and can only accept one offer.

 - Find out how to write a great application for teacher training and what to expect from the teacher training interview and selection day